sock-bombers/to-do-list/README.md

 This is a to-do list project created for Hack Club's Sock event, by @shim-sham,
 @Kirito139, and @LayanJethwa.

-We have used Python Flask for the backend, and vanilla HTML for the frontend.
+We have used Python Flask for the backend, and vanilla HTML, CSS and JS for the frontend.
 ## Demo

 You can use the site at this link: https://to-do-list-g5a1.onrender.com/